April 29, 2026Comments are off for this post.

 Every April, we go through the same routine.
 The ISA allowance resets, savings rates shift, and there is a brief window where everyone actually pays attention to where their money is sitting.
 The best savings options for the new tax year are worth sorting now, before the motivation fades and another 12 months slip by.
 Here is what the CoolCuration team is doing with ours this year, along with a look at the platforms and accounts worth considering right now.

 Important: this is not financial advice.
 This article is for informational purposes only.
 Nothing in this post constitutes a recommendation to open any particular account, invest in any product, or take any specific financial action.
 Savings rates, ISA rules, and tax treatment can change at any time.
 CoolCuration is not authorised or regulated by the Financial Conduct Authority and cannot advise you on what is right for your circumstances.
 Always do your own research or speak to a qualified, independent financial adviser before making financial decisions.
-Some links in this article are referral links.
-Using them costs you nothing and helps support CoolCuration.
+This article contains affiliate or referral links.
+If you click through and sign up I may earn a commission or referral bonus at no extra cost to you.
+It does not affect my editorial view.

 Read more